Kezily/bethehero/README.md

 # Be The Hero

-A recipes web page using NodeJs, SASS and Gulp.
-Challenge project provided by RocketSeat's Launchbase course
+Application to connect people interested in helping NGOs.
+Challenge project provided by 11º RocketSeat Omnistack.

 ## Installation